-According to the Healthiest Workplace survey, a research conducted by AIA Vitality, Malaysians generally recorded longer working hours with an average of 12 hours a day.
-More than half of the respondents in the survey indicated that they had less than seven hours of sleep everyday while 17% of employees reported they felt tired and fatigued every day.
+According to the Healthiest Workplace survey, and research conducted by AIA Vitality, Malaysians generally recorded longer working hours with an average of 12 hours a day.
+More than half of the respondents in the survey indicated that they had less than seven hours of sleep every day while 17% of employees reported they felt tired and fatigued every day.
 Other key findings of the survey include:

-Even though vitamin B are found in many foods, they are water soluble vitamins and are generally quite delicate.
+Even though vitamin Bs are found in many foods, they are water-soluble vitamins and are generally quite delicate.
 They are easily excreted through urine and destroyed, particularly by alcohol and through cooking or washing during food storage and preparation.
 Food processing can also reduce the amounts of vitamin B in foods, either by destroying them or removing the parts that contain vitamin B such as white bread and white rice.
-Our body has limited capacity to store most vitamin B except vitamin B12 and folate (B9), which are stored in the liver.
-A person who has a poor diet for a few months may end up being deficient in vitamin B. Thus, a vitamin B complex supplement is a good choice to get sufficient amounts of vitamin B.
+Our body has a limited capacity to store most vitamin B except vitamin B12 and folate (B9), which are stored in the liver.
+A person who has a poor diet for a few months may end up being deficient in vitamin B. Thus, a vitamin B complex supplement is a good choice to get enough vitamin B.

-The second stage is resistance, which occurs when the body’s resources are depleted, until the stressor is removed.
+The second stage is resistance, which occurs when the body’s resources are depleted until the stressor is removed.
 The final stage occurs when the body is completely drained.
-This is where anxiety, depression, irritability or self-destructive behaviour may occur.
-A review on 12 clinical trials found that supplementation of vitamin B significantly reduces anxiety and perceived stress.
+This is where anxiety, depression, irritability, or self-destructive behaviour may occur.
+A review of 12 clinical trials found that supplementation of vitamin B significantly reduces anxiety and perceived stress.

 Research shows that vitamin B supports just about every aspect of brain health.
-The neurological and psychiatric symptoms are usually associated with deficiency in vitamin B. The front region of our brain is responsible for initiating and coordinating motor movements; higher cognitive skills such as problem solving, thinking, planning and organising many aspects of our emotional well-being.
-Vitamin B complex is also proven sufficient to impact on functional brain activity in task-related brain regions, even though it is still in the preliminary stage.
+The neurological and psychiatric symptoms are usually associated with a deficiency in vitamin B. The front region of our brain is responsible for initiating and coordinating motor movements; and higher cognitive skills such as problem-solving, thinking, planning and organising many aspects of our emotional well-being.
+Vitamin B complex is also proven sufficient to impact functional brain activity in task-related brain regions, even though it is still in the preliminary stage.